AndrewRedican/ng-speech-grid/README.md

 ## Overview

-This is a demo of AG-Grid Community version implementation on an Angular Application (version 9.1.9) with speech recognition commands.
+This is a demo of AG-Grid Community version implementation on an Angular Application (version 9.1.9) with speech recognition commands, displaying data from the [Irish Rail API](http://api.irishrail.ie/realtime/index.htm?realtime_irishrail).

 ## Development server